-Of course it would be amazing to have an extra room that can be turned in to a home office but for most of us that’s not the reality.
+In an ideal world it would be amazing to have a spare room that can be turned in to a home office but for most of us that’s not the reality.
 The good news is that no matter how small a space you can spare, with a little thought and creativity, you can create a stylish and practical workspace in your home.

-Whether the only space you have for a home office is a tiny nook in a room, a narrow corridor or a part of a small room, you can totally make it work for you.
+Whether the only space you have for a home office is a tiny nook in a room, a narrow corridor or a corner of a small bedroom, you can totally make it work for you.
 These tips will help you do just that.

 home office ideas for small spaces